Lost my Job

-Unfortunately, many people have lost their jobs over the past few years.
+Unfortunately, people lose their jobs all of the time.
+There is nothing worse than going home and telling your spouse “I lost my job”.
 Companies go out of business, “reorganize”, merge or have job reductions to improve the bottom line.
-While every industry is different, all industries have felt the pain and there is a knock-on impact on other businesses caused by job loss.
+While every industry is different, all industries have felt the pain at some point and there is a knock-on impact on other businesses caused by job loss.
 Many people find themselves out of work and the difficulty of finding a new job is challenging to say the least.

 Losing your job is incredibly stressful.
-Our job partly defines who we are and the means by which we live.
+Our job partly defines who we are and the means by which we live, not to mention putting food on the table.
 The stages of emotional change caused by job loss are very similar to the stages of grief when losing a loved one: